The MistyDay Method - Keeshond Puppies For Sale

-Starting at 6 weeks of age, they go out in my front yard, in a toddler play yard, to go potty and to become familiar with the sights, sounds and smells of a busy neighborhood.
+Puppies go outside multiple times per day in a play yard to go potty and to become familiar with the sights, sounds and smells of a busy neighborhood.

-They spend time in the puppy play room for puppy shenanigans, play time and exercise.
+They spend time in the indoor puppy play room for puppy shenanigans, play time and exercise.

 When they leave me they will be familiar with cars, motorcycles, cats, dogs on leash as well as off, people jogging, children playing, lawn mowers, the FedEx truck, UPS truck, school bus, USPS Mail carriers and much, much more.